paulcollett/dummyjs/readme.md

-### Dummy.js – Crash test your front-end builds, with:
+### Dummy.js – Crash test your front-end builds with:
-#### repeatable elements, dummy text & placeholder images
+#### Repeatable Elements, Dummy Text and Placeholder Images

 ![dummy.js](https://user-images.githubusercontent.com/1904774/31058166-1dade7b4-a6a4-11e7-8005-7c143fd3a60e.png)

-Dummy.js is simple drop in script that provides tools in helping build your front-end HTML & CSS.
+Dummy.js is a simple drop-in script that provides tools to help you build your front-end HTML & CSS.

-_Latest documentation & Examples at:_
+_Latest documentation and examples at:_
 ### https://dummyjs.com/